 Let park staff – and your friend or family member — know you’re heading for home.

 Do an equipment check when you get home

 Make sure everything is dry and in working order before you put it away, so it will be ready to go on your next adventure!

-What are you waiting for?
+Ready for the challenge?
 Get out and enjoy one of our parks this winter!
-Try winter camping once and you’ll be hooked.